Workday

 Original prototype

-While this app had already been prototyped before I joined the team, I was tasked to redesign it and introduce new ideas.
+While this app had already been prototyped before I joined the team, due to its success, I was asked to take it one step further and introduce new ideas.

 (Video: Workday Labs)